eclipse-archived/ceylon-ide-eclipse/README.md

 	Installing all the bundles of this category will provide all the dependencies required to build and run the Ceylon IDE.

-	However, if you need to build the IDE with the very last versions of the dependencies (ceylon compiler, typechecker, etc), you will need to build a full Ceylon distribution locally first (see [here](https://github.com/ceylon/ceylon-dist/blob/master/README.md#building-the-distribution) for more details) :
+	However, if you need to build the IDE with the very last versions of the dependencies (ceylon compiler, typechecker, etc), you will need to build :
+	- a full Ceylon distribution locally first (see [here](https://github.com/ceylon/ceylon-dist/blob/master/README.md#building-the-distribution) for more details) :

 		- First make sure that your Eclipse can be run by simply typing the `eclipse` command (either by adding the `eclipse` command full path to the PATH environment variable, or by creating a symbolic link to the `eclipse` executable file in a directory already visible in the PATH).

 		- In the `ceylon-dist` directory run : `ant clean publish-all ide-quick`

 		- This should have produced an eclipse update site available at the following path :
         	`.../ceylon-dist/osgi/build/dist`

 		The Ceylon Distribution feature available under the _Ceylon Distribution Runtime Bundles_ category should be installed in Eclipse.

+	- the Ceylon SDK :

 		- In the `ceylon-sdk` directory run : `ant clean publish ide-quick`

 		- This should have produced an eclipse update site available at the following path :
         	`.../ceylon-sdk/osgi/dist`

-	The required OSGI bundles available under the _Ceylon Distribution Runtime Bundles_ category should be installed in Eclipse.
+		The required OSGI bundles (ceylon.file, ceylon.interop.java, ceylon.collection) available under the _Ceylon Distribution Runtime Bundles_ category should be installed in Eclipse.

-	- The ceylon.formatter module is also required now (see [here](https://github.com/lucaswerkmeister/ceylon.formatter) for more details):
+	- The _ceylon.formatter_ module is also required now (see [here](https://github.com/lucaswerkmeister/ceylon.formatter) for more details):
-	In the `ceylon.formatter` directory run : `ant clean publish ide-quick`
+		- In the `ceylon.formatter` directory run : `ant clean publish ide-quick`

 		- This should have produced an eclipse update site available at the following path :
         	`.../ceylon.formatter/osgi/dist`

 		The OSGI bundles available under the _Ceylon Distribution Runtime Bundles_ category should be installed in Eclipse.

-	Each time you will rebuild the Ceylon distribution, you will need to update these required bundles and restart Eclipse.
+	Each time you will rebuild one of those elemens, you will need to update these required bundles and restart Eclipse.

 6. If you want to modify / add IDE tests, you should also add the test plugin.
 For this purpose
     - Add the SWTBot Eclipse features, which are required to compile and run the Ceylon IDE